j-james/math/calculus/6-1_slope-fields-and-eulers-method.md

 - Increase $x$ by $\Delta x$
 - Increase $y$ by the slope times $\Delta x$
 - (note that $\Delta x$ can be negative)
-- Repeat process with new point.
+- Repeat the process with a new point.